sumnerevans/sumnerevans.com/content/posts/life-updates/on-being-gay.md

 remember him saying that he had a crush on this girl in the class.
 I didn't think any of the girls were cute, but I just wrote it off as him just being older than me and that I'd eventually have a crush on one of them.
-Looking back, I think I did a crush: it was a crush on him.
+Looking back, I think I did have a crush: it was a crush on him.

 At that same program, I remember one of the teachers making a joke along the lines of "you can tell the boys are growing up when they stop thinking girls are